lowlydba/expressdb.io/sql-express-unattended-install.md

 Using a configuration file makes it easy to store, maintain, and customize the various parameters that may change based on SQL Server version, install type, and target server.
 For this reason, the below configurations will be provided as template files that can be tailored to any additional needs.

+## Unattended Installs for SQL Server Express

+Installing SQL Server Express from a configuration file has a few differences when compared to other versions like Standard and Enterprise.
+Some of the parameters behave slightly differently, do not apply, and come with different default values.
+These examples take those factors into account by having all mandatory fields present and optional settings commented out to provide a generic template that can be customized as needed.

 * [SQL Server Express 2008, 2012, 2014 Unattended Install](#2008-2012-2014-unattended-install) (Windows)
 * [SQL Server Express 2016/2017 Unattended Install](#2016-2017-unattended-install) (Windows)
 * SQL Server Express 2017 Unattended Install (Linux) *Coming soon*